adityaxxz/adityaxxz.github.io/content/About/index.md

 <h4> <ins>Quotes I Like</ins>
 <p>

+- "True creation requires sacrifice"
+- "Fear of loss is the path to dark side"
 - "It's not who I am underneath, but what I do that defines me"
 - "Given enough eyeballs, all bugs are shallow"